rjarea51/StratuxHud/readme.md

 OSFS.GA WEARABLE PILOT HUD: https://www.osfs.ga/store/wearable-pilot-hud-c-68/

-If you are looking for a HUD which is dash or overhead mounted you can find them here
+If you are looking for a HUD which is dash or overhead mounted you can find them here:

 OSFS.GA DASHBOARD PILOT HUD or OVERHEAD PILOT HUD: https://www.osfs.ga/store